 San Diego State University grants credit toward its undergraduate degrees for successful completion of examinations of the Advanced Placement Program of the College Board.
-Students who present scores of three or better may be granted up to six semester units (nine quarter units) of college credit.
+Students who present scores of 3 or better will be granted up to six semester units (nine guarter units) of college credit.